Caro996/Telling-stories-with-data/final_project_CarolineZHU1.md

 8. Chart 2-1: the growth rate itself is not intuitive.
 Directly showing the representation ratio will be better.
 9. Chart 2-2: can try donut chart to better show the idea of the chart.
 10. Chart 4-1: gradient colors can be used to differentiate between different categories.
-11. Chart 4-2: word cloud of winners' names can be used to form the age shape and make the chart richer
+11. Chart 4-2: word cloud of winners' names can be used to form the age shape and make the chart richer.
 12. Chart 5  : the space between each arrow is too big.

 **Changes Made & Planned**
 <p align = "center">